Invisalign vs Braces · Decision Guide · Last reviewed May 2026

 You Can Commit to 20+ Hour Daily Wear

 This is the central question.
 If yes, Invisalign works brilliantly.
-If no, fixed braces are the better choice, they work whether you remember them or not.
+If no, fixed braces are the better choice.
+They work whether you remember them or not.

 Most Mild to Moderate Adult Cases